Dewatering Solutions for Remote and Challenging Mining Locations

 Water Management Strategies

 Effective water management is crucial for sustainable mining operations.
 Innovative strategies include the recovery and recycling of water from tailings, the use of desalination, and stormwater collection systems.
-Companies like Ausenco have pioneered these methods, demonstrating successful implementations in remote locations.
+Companies have pioneered these methods, demonstrating successful implementations in remote locations.

 Energy Solutions for Dewatering